deephaven/deephaven-core/README.md

 For detailed instructions on building and running Deephaven from source code, see [Build and launch Deephaven](https://deephaven.io/core/docs/tutorials/launch-build).

+If you are not sure which of the two is right for you, you want to use the pre-built images.
+The pre-built images are for normal Deephaven deployments.
+Building from source is for developers that are modifying the Deephaven Community Core source code.

 ### Required Dependencies

 Running Deephaven requires a few software packages.